 This post may contain affiliate links.
 Please see my full disclosure policy for details.

-Here are 21 indoor activities that engage children and help them focus on something fun, rather than getting bored from being at home too much.
+Here are some of the best indoor activities that engage children and help them focus on something fun, rather than getting bored from being at home too much.

 Being stuck indoors doesn’t automatically mean the kids have to be bored.
 Here are some of the things we love to do inside!

 Setting up an amazing indoor scavenger hunt is extremely simple.
 You can set aside an hour after the kids go to bed and DIY your way to an amazing experience for the kids to wake up to or you can grab a fun printable version that is ready to play in minutes!

 Selfie Scavenger Hunt

 Clean Up Scavenger Hunt